TareqNewazShahriar/problem-solving-with-javascript/README.md

 # problem-solving-with-javascript
-Solving riddles, solving problems using algorithm and more... with fun aka.
+Solving riddles, programming problems with fun aka.
 Javascript.

 Go to the <a target="_blank" href="https://tareqnewazshahriar.github.io/problem-solving-with-javascript/js-programming">project</a> and have fun.